Watch past educational presentations and see live events in real time

 During follow-up appointments, rheumatologists may treat reoccurring conditions or talk with patients about medications, coping mechanisms, techniques for preventing disability or regaining function, and ways to improve their quality of life.

 Typically, the insurance co-pay is higher to see a specialist than a primary care physician.
 You may be surprised to learn that specialized care may save time and money in the long-term, as well as reduce severity of the disease.
-A rheumatologist has special training to spot clues in the history and physical exam that can lead to earlier diagnosis and are knowledgeable about testing that may reduce unnecessary procedures and save you money.
+A rheumatologist has special training to spot clues in the history and physical exam that can lead to earlier diagnosis and is knowledgeable about testing that may reduce unnecessary procedures and save you money.